-Table 6 reveals that informality is very strongly associated with educational attainment.
+Table 5 reveals that informality is very strongly associated with educational attainment.
 Rates of over 80% are observed for the illiterate.
 These fall to around a quarter for college graduates.
-Rates of informality are rising amongst the lower level groups (illiterate and elementary), but against a background of these groups falling fast as a proportion of the total active population.
+Rates of informality are rising amongst the lower level groups (illiterate and elementary), but against a background of these groups falling fast as a proportion of the total active population (as indicated in the population weighted proportions given in the table).
 Informality is rising quickly amongst secondary school and college graduates on all three definitions.
 The reason why informality is rising for many educational sub-groups, although stable for the population as a whole, is because of the relatively stable level of informality amongst the illiterate and elementary groups who are declining rapidly as a proportion of the population.
 Absolute numbers of uneducated or poorly educated informal workers are falling fast in Brazil.
 This overall pattern is common to all three informality definitions.
-However, there are differences in the levels of informality for particular educational groups according to definition.
+However there are differences in the levels of informality for particular educational groups according to definition.
 Rates of informality amongst the illiterate are lower for definition C than for A and B. On the other hand rates of informality, defined by no signed labour card, are higher amongst secondary and college educated groups than for the other two definitions.
-It should be noted that informal exists across the educational spectrum, calling into question the segmentation hypothesis, which would imply that a higher level of education allows transition across the segmentation barrier between informality and formality.

-Rates of informality in establishments of different sizes according to each definition are given in Table 7.
-By definition those working in larger establishments (6 or more employees) are classified as formal according to definition C.6 Amongst sole-traders informality has risen significantly when defined by social security institute membership (mirroring the picture in Table 2), but is stable for the other two definitions.
+Rates of informality in establishments of different sizes according to each definition are given in Table 6.
+By definition those working in larger establishments (6 or more employees) are classified as formal according to definition C. Amongst sole-traders informality has risen significantly when defined by social security institute membership (mirroring the picture in Table 2), but is stable for the other two definitions.
 For those in very small establishments, that is two or 3 to 5 employees, informality has fallen slightly according to definition A but risen according to definition B and, in particular, definition C. Rates of informality defined by contract or social security status have also risen significantly in larger (11+ employee) establishments.
 These larger establishments employ almost 50% of the workforce.
-Informality is high amongst those who do not know their establishment size.
-Lack of information here may correlate with poor educational attainment.
+Informality is high amongst those who do not know their establishment size, where non-response may correlate with poor educational attainment.
 In summary Table 7 suggests that informality is increasing in large establishments whereas (in terms of contract status) it is falling in the smallest establishments, and is stable in the middle (establishments with 6 to 10 employees).
+Since by definition in large establishments this is associated with declining social protection, this is a particularly worrying feature of the data.